-A record of any bullying (including cyberbullying) allegation is kept on Pass/3Sys.
-If, after investigation, it is deemed to be a bullying case, details are also kept in a central 'Bullying File' in the Head's PA's office.
+A record of any bullying (including cyberbullying) allegation is kept on My Concern If, after investigation, it is deemed to be a bullying case, details are also kept in a central 'Bullying Log' on SharePoint by the Deputy Head, Health & Wellbeing.

-The Deputy Head and the Head of Prep are responsible for recording allegations on Pass/3Sys.
+The Deputy Head, Health & Wellbeing and the Head of Prep are responsible for ensuring recording of allegations takes place on My Concern.
 They keep detailed records which allow patterns to be identified and the effectiveness of the approaches to be evaluated.
-They also regularly review the 'Bullying File'.
+They also regularly review the 'Bullying Log'.